OUR STORY

 PROTECT, LINK & RESTORE

 Wild Arizona’s mission is to protect, unite, and restore wild lands and waters across Arizona and beyond, for the enrichment and health of all generations, and to ensure Arizona's native plants and animals a lasting home in wild nature.
-We organize and amplify multi-community voices of support for legislation and special designations; advocate for conservation science-based environmental policy and planning; and cultivate stewardship, social/environmental awareness, and well-being through outdoor volunteerism, science, and education.
+We organize and amplify multi-community voices of support for legislation and special designations; advocate for conservation policy and planning based in science; and cultivate stewardship, conservation awareness, and well-being through outdoor volunteerism, science, and education.

 OUR APPROACH